alexellis/growlab/data-logger/README.md

 ```

 > Note: if you're using a BMP280 sensor then add an addition environment variable of `SENSOR=bmp280`

+A sensor reading will be submitted to faasd every 30 seconds.
+You can alter this sample interval by editing [sender/main.py](sender/main.py).

 ## Going further with a dashboard